uw-dims/dims-tp/source/testidentification.rst

 'products' from previously uploaded disk images.
 These products are then to be stored in the same store as the images.

+.. todo:: Fill in SR reference (then remove this todo)

-1. Test Levels: integration, system
+#.
+Test Levels: integration, system

-2. Test classes: expected value, timing
+#.
+Test classes: expected value, timing

-3. Qualification Method: Demonstration, inspection
+#.
+Qualification Method: Demonstration, inspection

-4. Contract Reference: C3.1.2.c.3
+#.
+SR reference: [was Contract Reference: C3.1.2.c.3]

-5. Type of Data Recorded: Products of store tools to exist as supplementary files in Tupelo store.
+#.
+Type of Data Recorded: Products of store tools to exist as
+   supplementary files in Tupelo store.